A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Modelling the variability

+The top-hat impulse response and that for the extended source geometry give similar power spectra and lag-frequency spectra, which demonstrates that the simple top-hat impulse response characterised by $(t_{0}, \Delta t_0)=(4.3\,\si{ms}, 5.0\,\si{ms})$ is a reasonable approximation to more realistic impulse responses for truncated radii of $45R_{\mathrm{g}}$.
+The mean reverberation delay time for the best fit top-hat is 4.3~ms, whereas that for the self-consistent extended source/truncated disc with $r_{\mathrm{out}}=45$ is very similar at 4.9~ms. This is predominantly set by $r_{\mathrm{out}}$ rather than the emissivity as a lamp-post at $h=10$ gives a very similar mean delay of 4.7~ms for $r_{\mathrm{out}}=45$, whereas the delay reduces to 1.8~ms for a lamp-post at $h=10$ irradiating a disc with $r_{\mathrm{out}}=6$.
+The untruncated disc then gives shorter soft lags, so these dominate over the propagation lag at higher frequencies than for the truncated disc models.
+Thus, it is more difficult to explain the observed soft lag with the untruncated disc geometry in our model.

-However, the model still has issues in detail with underestimating the propagation lags in the $0.3$--$3\,\si{Hz}$ frequency range.
-More fundamentally, the power spectra do not reproduce the shift in peak frequency of $\mathrm{P}_{2}$ with energy since the reprocessed disc variability now matches the higher energy power spectra rather than being shaped by propagation.
-Nonetheless, the combined spectral-timing model succeeds in giving an overall fit to the observed properties of the fast variability.
+However, there are still some limitations to our model.
+It underestimates the propagation lags in the $0.3$--$3\,\si{Hz}$ frequency range.
+More fundamentally, the power spectra do not reproduce the shift in peak frequency of $\mathrm{P}_{2}$ with energy since the reprocessed disc variability now matches the higher-energy power spectra rather than being shaped by propagation.
+These issues are discussed further in Section~\ref{sec:8_2}.